sobolevn/git-secret/CONTRIBUTING.md

 ### Release process

+To create a new release, (you'll first need permission to commit to the repo, of course):

+Update the content of `CHANGELOG.md` for the release (this should be a matter of changing headers), and update the version string in `src/version.sh`.
+Then, when you `commit` these changes, the git-hooks described below will perform most of the steps needed for the github release.

-The release process is defined in the `git`-hooks and `.travis.yml`.
+So a lot of the release process is defined in the `git`-hooks and `.travis.yml`.

 When creating a commit inside the `master` branch (it is usually a documentation and changelog update with the version bump inside `src/version.sh`) the pre-commit and post-commit hooks will trigger three events.